So you’ve just moved to Germany and you’ve got this big pressing question: What are the best mobile providers in Germany?

 There are a lot of networks (die Netzwerke) in Germany.
 Many of the smaller ones are subsidiaries of the bigger companies.
-The main thing to know is that there are four main providers in Germany:
+The main thing to know is that there are four main mobile network providers in Germany:

-Deutsche Telekom (T-Mobile)
+1. Deutsche Telekom (T-Mobile)

 Possibly the most expensive of all the networks, it has been rated Germany’s best provider of network coverage for several years.
-If you’re going to be living in a remote part of Germany or travelling a lot around the country, then Deutsche Telekom is worth paying that little bit extra for.
+If you’re going to be living in a remote part of Germany or traveling a lot around the country, then Deutsche Telekom is worth paying that little bit extra for.

 Other perks include very fast mobile internet with LTE speed.
 Deutsche Telekom offers LTE with 100Mb/s, in comparison with many other companies that offer only 50Mb/s.
 They also have good offers (Mobilfunk Angebot) for people under 25 years old.
 And lots of different plans to choose from, where you only pay for what you need.